edeeeen/lastfm-chart-maker/README.md

 # lastfm-chart-maker
 Create a lastfm chart with python.
-This is basically a complete compy of https://tapmusic.net/ and they host it and it is probably better so I would probably just use that instead if I were you.
+This is basically just https://tapmusic.net/ but something I wanted to make for fun.

 ## Setup
 First put your last.fm API key in the quotes on line 7